Join the GOOGLE +Rubber Room Community

 I thought, wow, this is interesting!
 I knew that "they" had no right whatsoever under any law to seize my personal notes, but as a reporter, I thought there might be a great story if I let Ms. Ashton take my property.
 I wanted to know what she might do with it.

 I reluctantly said something like, "Gee, I'm not sure that you have any right to look at my notes, but I guess you could look at them".
-Ms. AShton took my pad and, a few feet away, started reading my notes.
+Ms. Ashton took my pad and, a few feet away, started reading my notes.
 Then, she ripped two pages out of my pad.
 I said, "What are you doing".
-Ms. AShton said, "Well, you have some private information here that we forgot to take out of the documents you are reviewing, and I have to take these pages.
+Ms. Ashton said, "Well, you have some private information here that we forgot to take out of the documents you are reviewing, and I have to take these pages.
 But I'll xerox them for you and give you the left half ".

 These pages had the names and addresses of the Board of Trustees of the Ross Global Charter Academy.
 My protests fell on deaf ears, and she answered my question "Who told you to do this" by saying "someone in the legal department".